ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: tip}

 1. If you're [adding a secret](/docs/secrets-manager?topic=secrets-manager-user-credentials#user-credentials-ui), enable the rotation option by selecting a 30, 60, or 90-day rotation interval.
-2. If you're editing an existing secret, set its rotation policy by updating its details.
+2. If you're editing an existing secret, enable automatic rotation by updating its details.
     1. In the **Secrets** table, view a list of your existing secrets.
     2. In the row for the secret that you want to edit, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Edit details**.
-    3. Use the **Automatic rotation** option to add or remove a rotation policy for the secret.
+    3. Use the **Automatic rotation** option to enable or disable automatic rotation for the secret.

-### Setting a rotation policy with the API
+### Enabling automatic rotation for user credentials with the API
 {: #auto-rotate-secret-api}
 {: api}